Skip to Content

 1. I-129 Attestation

-The ORIC will assist the supervisor by conducting an export control review and screening of the individual, as well as providing documentation that supports the decision, which is intended to be attached to the I-129 Attestation form.
+The RIC will assist the supervisor by conducting an export control review and screening of the individual, as well as providing documentation that supports the decision, which is intended to be attached to the I-129 Attestation form.

 5. International Activities

-In the case of Texas State’s activities conducted outside the United States, it is the responsibility of the Texas State’s official or organizer to seek and obtain appropriate export control approvals from the ORIC, for the following activities, without limitation: execution of agreements performable outside the United States and making payments to foreign person vendors.
+In the case of Texas State’s activities conducted outside the United States, it is the responsibility of the Texas State’s official or organizer to seek and obtain appropriate export control approvals from the RIC, for the following activities, without limitation: execution of agreements performable outside the United States and making payments to foreign person vendors.

 6. Purchasing and Financial Transactions